- What do I do if the pin code doesn't work?

 - If there is system failure after hours or weekends, what do we do if the gates/lights don’t work?

-We recommend that each venue or site has their own emergency plan for who they need
+We recommend that each venue or site has its own emergency plan for who they need

 to contact for the override key.